Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 "How many FPGA resources will we need and how expensive is the device going to be?"
 I can't tell.
 I don't even know if the paper-concept, which we created at the kick-off, works in real life.
 It's like building a medieval castle with only stones and mortar and no exact building plan.
-Only after the project has been finished will you know how long it took and how many stones were needed... and indeed whether it was feasible at all..
+Only after the project has been finished will you know how long it took and how many stones were needed... and indeed whether it was feasible at all.

 ### How to actually build a medieval castle?

-Imagine you're the builder and being contracted by noble people.
+Imagine you're a builder and noble people contract you.
-They want a castle.
+They request a new residence.
-Out of solid stone.
+It shall be a castle, out of solid stone.
-It shall be big, they have five horses, and they are 7 people.
+They are seven people and have five horses.

 *"Be thou quick or thy head shall tumble"* - thus a deal was struck.

 Well, how do you proceed?
 According to most waterfall methods, we must first specify every requirement, both functional and non-functional, then build the solution, and finally test to verify that the requirements have been met.

-So, you begin carving stones.
+So, you begin.

+With an idea already in mind, you sketch a nice plan and then hastly begin to carve stones.
 You carve and carve, carry the finished blocks over long distances from the quarry to the site.
-You put one on top of another, build walls, roofs and interiors and polish the door handles.
+You put one block on top of another, build walls, roofs and interiors and polish the door handles.
-Finally, after a year or three, the castle is finished.
+Finally, after a year  - or three - the castle is finished.

-It looks just like the one on the painting you showed them in the beginning - from the outside that is.
+It looks just like the one on the plan you showed them in the beginning - from the outside that is.
 The first time you walk through with the noble people, they say; "Yeah, nice and all, but where is the entrance for the horses?
 The horses?
-They will go into the stable in the backyard, we'll build a nice shelt...
+They will go into the stable in the backyard, we'll build them a nice shelt...
 THE BACKYARD?!
-No, no, no the horses should have been *inside* the castle!
+No, no, no, the horses should have been *inside* the castle!
 We don't want to leave them unprotected outside!
 It's a castle after all!
 And where do our 14 servants live?
 Surely we didn't need to mention that we never take care of the horses by ourselves.

 Oh boy.
 Good thing we have python nowadays!

-### A more recent example: ICU patient supervision
+### A more realistic example: ICU patient supervision

 You won't be surprised to learn that at Zühlke, we don't often build medieval stone castles.
-As a more realistic (though still fictional) example, consider the development of a new device to monitor ICU[^3] patients in a hospital from a remote location.
+As a more realistic (though still fictional) example, consider the development of a new device to remote monitor ICU[^3] patients in a hospital.
+Besides a CPU with a webserver for remote monitoring, the device shall have an FPGA on it.
-The device shall have an FPGA on it, acting as sensor fusion building block and network preprocessor as a first line of defence to increase the reliability and attack resilience of the system.
+It shall act as a sensor fusion building block and network preprocessor as a first line of defence.
+This way, the system's reliability and attack resilience will be increased.
 The surveillance application on the main processor-module shall only receive UDP[^4] frames which are sent to a specific destination port.

 ### Still the same old game?

 We could now start the same way as our poor friends did a thousand years ago.
 We would start up our VHDL code machines, carve code block after code block, create a super solid foundation to receive ethernet frames, have the PLLs[^5] lock and the data passing through the device at line speed and without bit-errors.
-These are time-consuming tasks, because before you can test anything, everything must be aligned with the hardware-specific properties of the target environment and the evaluation board.
+FPGA engineers know, those are time-consuming tasks, because before one can test anything, everything must be aligned with the hardware-specific properties of the target environment and the evaluation board.
-Three weeks in the project, the LED is blinking on the evaluation board and the VHDL testbench features a few test cases to prove that the UDP filter works.
+Three weeks in our fictional project, the LED is blinking on the evaluation board and the VHDL testbench features a few test cases to prove that the UDP filter works.

 So far so good.

 Now, while trying to test the device with our noble customers, we find out that not only IPv4 but also IPv6 shall be supported.
-Additionally, as soon as we hooked up our prototype to the test network in the hospital for the first field tests, random ARP frames began to pass through the filter, because the payload data matched the expected destination port.
+Additionally, as soon as we hooked up our prototype to the test network in the hospital for the first field tests, random ARP frames began to pass through the filter, because the payload data matched the expected destination port by coincidence.
-As it turns out, we shouldn't just compare the UDP destination port word.
+As it turns out, we shouldn't just compare the UDP destination port field on a fixed offset.
-Things that we just didn't think about in the beginning or during development.
+Both are learnings, that we just didn't think about in the beginning or during development.

 ## A better way: building a digital twin first

-How can we avoid those risks?
+How can we minimize such risks?
-Well before loading the first limestone block onto our carriage, or rather, hooking  our device up to the customers network for the first time, we could create a digital model of the FPGA and its surroundings.
+Long before loading the first limestone block onto our carriage, or rather, hooking our device up to the customer's network for the first time, we could create a digital model of the FPGA and its surroundings.
-The huge Python ecosystem can abstract all the foundation and swamp problems.
+By using Python and the huge ecosystem behind, we simply abstract all the time consuming hardware bring-up problems.
+Similarly, our friend a thousand years ago wouldn't need to deal with foundation and swamp problems before building the first wall.
-Additionally, simple network captures or even synthetically generated data can replace the first walkthrough with our noblemen.
+At the same time, a simple network capture or even synthetically generated data can replace the first walkthrough with our noblemen and spot problems before they are hard to remove.

 I think you start to get the concept: we are turning the waterfall upside down.

 Test-driven design shapes our implementation and from there we observe very quickly how the device acts in real life against our concept / requirements.
-And because we now use python, we are much faster in adapting our implementation.
+And because we now use Python, we are much faster in adapting our implementation.
 Python is a high-level language and its ecosystem makes it very convenient to "just hack something".
 Not even mentioning AI GPTs that fluently speak Python but rarely VHDL.
-The digital twin can be seen as a "dry run" before we actually start carving out lines of VHDL.
+The digital twin can be seen as a "dry run" before we actually start coding VHDL.

 ### Walkthrough
 #### Creating a testbench